jenschlot/IBM-Bluemix-DevOps-Documentation/docs/guidebm/addcodetojh.md

 <a id="loadrepoforbluemixstarter"></a>
 ## Load your repo with the starter app code by using the Git command line

-So, now you have a repository (also known as a JazzHub project) to hold your code, and a zip file to put in it.
-Lots of tools can be used to work with Git, including all of the major desktop IDEs and even directly from the web using the JazzHub IDE (which we'll talk about later) but for now let's just use the command line Git support.
+So, now you have a repository (also known as a IBM DevOps Services project) to hold your code, and a zip file to put in it.
+Lots of tools can be used to work with Git, including all of the major desktop IDEs and even directly from the web using the Web IDE (which we'll talk about later) but for now let's just use the command line Git support.

-First you clone the repository using the URL from the JazzHub auto-deploy page
+First you clone the repository using the URL from the IBM DevOps Services auto-deploy page

 	git clone https://hub.jazz.net/git/amadeus/MyCoolWebApp